-As a rule of thumb, your callers should get from you 2 basic sentiments: Either thank this person for their call, or apologize for missing it; do both if you like, but it’s good to hit at least one of those bases.
+When someone calls your business and reaches your voicemail, they should get from you one of 2 basic sentiments: The voicemail greeting should either thank them for their call, or apologize for missing it.
+Of course, it’s completely fine if you do both, but make sure you hit at least one of those bases.

 This is a point where so many business voicemail greetings fall short, and it’s something you have to include as a standard matter of course.
 The cardinal rule when recording your greeting is to provide the caller with all the information that they need, at least the basic information.
 Did they reach the right person, and the right business?
 Can they leave a message?
 Office hours?
-Also, if there is a more expedient way to get in touch with you, such as through email, this is something you might include, as well.
+Also, if there is a more expedient way to get in touch with you, such as through email, then this is something you might include, as well.
 We tend to overlook or neglect the simplest, yet vital things, which is why it’s important to remember this point.

-If you have a very long greeting, there’s a good chance that you will lose potential customers who become frustrated with waiting to leave a message, and just hang up.
-Keep it short, pleasant, and concise—the best recordings run between 10 and 30 seconds.
+If you have a very long greeting, then there’s a good chance that you will lose potential customers who become frustrated with waiting to leave a message and just hang up.
+Keep it short, pleasant, and concise.
+The best recordings run between 10 and 30 seconds.

-Someone is calling you because they are interested, and that’s step 1.
-If they’ve reached your voicemail, you’re now in a position to retain or lose a potential customer.
-Listening to a voicemail greeting is mostly about waiting, and while waiting for their turn to speak, your caller is deciding whether this is worthwhile or not.
-The greatest key to a professional voicemail greeting is to motivate someone to leave a message so that you can retain their business, and you do that by getting into his or her good graces, in under a minute.
-As you can see by the examples we’ve provided here, it’s not as hard as it sounds:
+Someone is calling you because they’re interested, and that’s step one.
+Once they’ve reached your voicemail, you’re then in a position to either retain or lose a potential customer.
+Listening to a voicemail greeting is mostly about waiting, and while waiting for their turn to speak, the caller is deciding whether or not it’s worth their time to wait.
+The greatest key to a professional voicemail greeting is to motivate someone to leave a message, so that you can retain their business, and you do that by getting into his or her good graces in under a minute.
+As you can see by the examples we’re providing here, that’s actually not as hard as it sounds.